 Major in certification area

 To be certified to teach in the public schools, you must complete a degree with a major in your certification area.
 Students who want to be certified in a second area must add a second major or minor to their degree.
 Students pursuing elementary certification may complete any major in the College or Conservatory.
 Requirements for your certification area can be found under Major/Minor Requirements in the navigation menu.

 General education requirements (recently changed!)

 Teacher education courses

 Before you may student teach, you must complete four teacher education courses (EDST 180, 350, 440; EDUC 430 or 431) plus the teaching methods course(s) for your certification area(s).
-A 3-unit advanced methods course (EDUC or MUEP 660) is completed during the student teaching semester.
+For elementary certification, you must also take a reading course (EDUC 412).
 More...

 GPA & Tests

 You must have a composite GPA of 2.75 to be admitted to the Teacher Education Program and to be certified for licensure.
 To student teach, you must have a major GPA of 3.00 or pass a subject area test (more...).

 Before you can student teach, you must complete a minimum of 100 practicum hours in school classes related to your subject area.
 Each teacher education course includes a 20-hour practicum; together these provide sufficient hours to meet the requirement.
 More...